 The federal government sought insight from educators, parents and youth when formulating the strict rules.
 The regulations were designed so youth wouldn’t be targeted the marketing of cannabis.

-Under the Cannabis Act, anyone who breaches these rule and is found guilty of an indictable offence can be fined up to $5 million or face up to three years in prison.
+Under the Cannabis Act, anyone who breaches these rules and is found guilty of an indictable offence can be fined up to $5 million or face up to three years in prison.
 For anyone found guilty of a summary conviction, they face a fine between $250,000 to $500,000, and six to 18 months in prison.

 But Moscone said Health Canada hasn’t issued any large fines or enforced its marketing rules that would provide a precedent or “provide more colour to the legislation.”